Nuggets' Nikola Jokic puts up Wilt Chamberlain-like numbers in win over Hornets

 Jokic scored 40 points on 13-of-26 shooting, including 2-of-4 from the three-point line.
 He added 27 rebounds, 10 assists and two steals.
 He’s the first player since Chamberlain to score at least 40 points, grab at least 25 rebounds and dish out at least 10 assists in a game.

-Chamberlain did it for the Philadelphia Warriors on March 18, 1968, when he scored 53 points, grabbed 32 rebounds and dished out 14 assists.
+Chamberlain did it for the Philadelphia 76ers on March 18, 1968, when he scored 53 points, grabbed 32 rebounds and dished out 14 assists.

 Jokic is also the third player in NBA history with at least 35 points, 25 rebounds in a game.
 Chamberlain did it seven times and Elgin Baylor did it once.